 HAGA: You are right.
 We are in the stage of accelerating our overseas expansion, and our overseas ratio is increasing every year, so overseas governance is a high priority for us.
-Rather than controlling overseas subsidiaries from the head office in Japan, I believe it's most important for head office to properly support measures that enable overseas subsidiaries to grow indealways said that you can't manage by simply being an expert in your field.
-I want our Company's talent to go beyond their specialized fields and study areas like tax law, accounting, civil law, and psychology, viewing not just their business but the entire Group from a perspective two steps above their current position.
-No matter how small a group company may be, the people who are in charge of top management need to have such a perspective, and unless they have this perspective, pendently.
+Rather than controlling overseas subsidiaries from the head office in Japan, I believe it's most important for head office to properly support measures that enable overseas subsidiaries to grow independently.
 For this, it's crucial to give both authority and responsibility to the heads of overseas subsidiaries while maintaining strong communication with head office in Japan.